battmates/boilerplate/readme.txt

 == Frequently Asked Questions ==

-= Does this theme support any plugins? =
+= Does this theme support or require any plugins? =

-boilerplate includes support for WooCommerce and for Infinite Scroll in Jetpack.
+boilerplate includes support for WooCommerce, Infinite Scroll in Jetpack and requires ACF (Advacned Custom Fields).

 == Changelog ==